Mental capacity in England and Wales: Health & Welfare

 Someone with lasting power of attorney for health and welfare can make decisions about where the donor should live (e.g. in their own home or in a care home of the attorney's choice), what medical care the donor should receive, what activities they should take part in, and with which people they can have social contact.

 Finances

 Someone with lasting power of attorney for finances, or someone with enduring power of attorney, can make decisions about the donor's money such as paying bills on the person's behalf, investing their money, or buying and selling property.
 The attorney needs to keep accounts of the donor's money separately from their own household accounts.

 Registration and revocation

 Powers of attorney can be registered via a solicitor or directly with the Office of the Public Guardian.
 There is an application fee.
 If someone already has power of attorney, but the donor wants to change it, then the donor needs to contact the OPG.

 Children

+Most parents can make most decisions for their minor children, unless the Family Court decides otherwise.
+Each Local Authority also has a general duty to safeguard and promote the welfare of children who live in its ambit, and must provide for those children who would not otherwise have adequate accommodation and care.
+A police constable also has powers to remove children from their parents without a Court Order for up to 72 hours.